-Republicans say the bill lacks border security provisions that they and Trump have long demanded as part of any major immigration bill.
-White House aides sent lawmakers a letter threatening a Trump veto, saying the measure "would incentivize and reward illegal immigration" without "defending our borders."
+White House aides sent lawmakers a letter threatening a Trump veto, saying the measure "would incentivize and reward illegal immigration" without "protecting our communities and defending our borders."